ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

   - Enable checkbox `Poll consumer information (Not recommended for large # of consumers if ZK is used for offsets tracking on older Kafka versions)`
   - Click on `Save` button at the bottom of the page.

-  The image below shows the topics present in Kafka, including the topic `com.mycompany.userservice.user` with `3` partitions.
+  The image below shows the topics present in Kafka, including the topic `com.ivanfranchin.userservice.user` with `3` partitions.

   ![kafka-manager](documentation/kafka-manager.jpeg)